 Back then it was just me, Mitchell, Steve, Pete, and Heikki Soikkeli (I think).
 By 1985 there were ten employees.
 Steve and Pete came to me and said they wanted to stay at South Mountain and make their careers here, but needed a greater stake and more than an hourly wage.
 We decided to become a worker cooperative.
 Pete became one of the original three employee owners when we restructured in 1987.

 His work at SMCo extended into five different decades.
-He was the responsible foreman for some of our most emblematic projects, like Sagan, Thistle, Hass, Weinstock, Hamermesh, Field, Howes, Cook-Kraus, Davis, and Lake-Hodgson.
+He was the responsible project lead for some of our most emblematic projects, like Sagan, Thistle, Hass, Weinstock, Hamermesh, Field, Howes, Cook-Kraus, Davis, and Lake-Hodgson.

 His work culminated appropriately with the wonderfully playful Lee Treehouse.